Georgia Mullett: Southampton (loan)

 On 22 January 2025, Mullett joined club Southampton on loan for the remainder of the 2024–25 season.
 She made her debut for Southampton during a 1–0 loss against Durham on 25 January 2025 as a second-half substitute.

 International career

 In November 2022, Mullett represented England under-18 and under-19 teams.

 On 20 September 2023, she scored her debut goal for the under-19s, the fourth goal in a 5–0 victory over Denmark.
 In October, Mullett played as the number 9 for 2024 U19 Championship qualification round one group matches against Greece and Czech Republic.
-In November, she scored her second goal for the youth team against Portugal in a 2–2 drawn, In April 2024, for the second round of qualification, Mullett featured in all three group stage matches where the under-19s won against Switzerland, Portugal, and Italy.
+In November, she scored her second goal for the youth team against Portugal in a 2–2 draw, and In April 2024, for the second round of qualification, Mullett featured in all three group stage matches where the under-19s won against Switzerland, Portugal, and Italy.

 In March 2025, Mullet received her first call up to the under-23 squad, making her debut as a second-half substitute against Belgium on 6 April.